acorn-io/library/registry/README.md

 registry-user-creds-cxzlg   kubernetes.io/basic-auth   username   user
 ```

 You will also want to place a TLS secret in the `acorn` namespace with the `fqdn` in the SANS.
-That will allow loginging in with Docker CLI using the password.
+That will allow logging in with Docker CLI using the password.

 `docker login -u <user> <fqdn>`